Capstone-Projecto/main-growthy/README.md

 **Description :**

-> Updates the password for a specific user identified by the provided ‘id’ parameter.
+> Updates the password for a specific user by their ID.

 **URL Parameters :**

-> id    : The unique identifier of the user.
+> id    : The ID of the user.

 **Request Body:**

-- currentPassword : The user’s current password.
+- currentPassword : Current password of the user.
-- newPassword     : The user’s new password.
+- newPassword     : New password to be set for the user.

 **Response :**

 - Status Code : 200 (OK)
-- Body		      : Success message indicating that the password was updated successfully.
+- Body		      : Success message indicating that the password update.

 **Error Response :**